Lodewic/schiphol-assignment/README.md

 The whole workflow is designed to work in a docker container so that we can deploy it on a larger machine in the future.
 This also allows us to test whether development on Windows caused any issues, which I can tell it definitely did.

+Look at the Dockerfile for the steps to setup your own local environment similarly.

 ### Build container